Usman bin Yahya: History

-Habib Uthman bin Yahya was born in Pekojan, Batavia in 1822 CE (17 Rabi' al-awwal 1238 AH).
+Habib Uthman bin Yahya was born in Pekojan, Batavia in 1822 (17 Rabi' al-awwal 1238 AH).
 Uthman came from the Ba 'Alawi sada family from his father, Sayyid Abdullah bin Aqil bin Umar bin Yahya.
 His mother was Aminah, a daughter of Shaykh Abdurrahman, who was the cousin to the scholar Abdullah al-Misri.
 His father, Abdullah, and his grandfather, Aqil, were born in Mecca, while his great grandfather, Umar, was born in the village of Qarah al-Shaikh in Hadhramaut, who later moved and died in Medina.
-Snouck Hurgronje explained that his grandfather was a respected scholar as Sheikh of Sadah for 50 years and died in Mecca in 1823 CE/1238 AH.
+Snouck Hurgronje explained that his grandfather was a respected scholar as Sheikh of Sadah for 50 years and died in Mecca in 1823 (1238 AH).

 His father moved to Mecca when Uthman was 3 years old, so Uthman was taken care of by his grandfather, Aqil.
 His grandfather has many other sons, besides the father of Uthman.
 Many of his sons became scholars in Mecca, such as Sayyid Ishaq, who died in the city of Ta'if, and Sayyid Qasim who continued Agil's leadership as Shaikh of Sada in Mecca.

 Uthman had a family relationship with Habib Ali Kwitang through one of his daughters named Sidah, who married Abdul Qadir, the brother of Habib Ali Kwitang.

-Uthman died in 1913 CE (precisely on 21 Safar 1331 AH) at more than 90 years of age.
+Uthman died in 1913 (precisely on 21 Safar 1331) at more than 90 years of age.
 He was buried in the Karet public cemetery in Tanah Abang to fulfil his will.
-Later on, during relocation of the cemetery, his family moved his grave to Kelurahan Pondok Bambu, his grave is still well preserved in the south part of the mosque of al-Abidin in Pondok Bambu, East Jakarta.
+Later on, during relocation of the cemetery, his family moved his grave to Kelurahan Pondok Bambu, where his grave is still well preserved in the south part of the mosque of al-Abidin in Pondok Bambu, East Jakarta.